gvwilson/sensibleadventures/in-heck/in-heck.md

 She wanted to be an artist more than anything in the world.
-Having one of her drawing published in a newspaper was almost as a big a deal for her as saving Rusty Bridge from a horde of evil bots.
+Having one of her drawing published in a newspaper was almost as a big a deal for her as saving Rusty Bridge from a band of marauding bots.
 It was great news,
 and if it got her thinking about something other than her bug-brained schemes to storm into Heck and rescue her father,